 Caveat venditor, another commonly used phrase, is the reverse of caveat emptor.
 It means “let the seller beware” and is designed to protect buyers.

 “It protects the buyer of a property who is privy to less information about the property than the seller,” says Michels.
 “This guarantees the buyer that the property will function as advertised and nothing is being hidden.”

 Caveat emptor example

-Ernest is selling a pair of baby shoes, which he advertises only as “never worn.”
-Following the principle of caveat emptor, that’s not enough information for a buyer, who also wants to know what material they’re made of and what size they are, to make sure her baby daughter can wear them.
-After buying the shoes, the new owner discovers that while they fit her daughter, they have, in fact, been worn, and requests a partial refund from Ernest.
+Let’s say Ernest is selling a pair of shoes, which he advertises only as “never worn.”
+Following the principle of caveat emptor, that’s not enough information for a buyer, who would likely also want to know what material they’re made of, what color and style they are and what size they are, among other details.

 What must a seller disclose?